haxgun/Valory/README.md

 ## ✨ Features

 Valory is packed with powerful features to ensure you get the best experience:

 - 📊 **Real-Time Updates:** Instantly fetch and display the latest game stats during your stream.
 - 💅🏻 **Modern, Stylish Design:** Beautiful visuals designed to blend seamlessly into any stream setup.
 - 🎨 **Fully Customizable:** Adjust colors, layouts, and more to match your personal branding.
 - 💸 **100% Free:** No hidden costs—accessible to everyone.
 - 🛠️ **Simple Setup:** Configure once and enjoy a hassle-free experience with minimal maintenance.
 - 🔧 **Integration-Friendly:** Easily add to OBS, Streamlabs, or any streaming software.

 ---

+## 🛠 Tools and Technologies

+This project leverages a modern and powerful tech stack to deliver high performance, scalability, and developer convenience.
+Below is a breakdown of the key tools and technologies used:

+### Frontend

+- **🌟 Vue 3:** The core frontend framework for building reactive and user-friendly interfaces.
+- **⚡ Vite:** A lightning-fast build tool and development server for modern web projects.
+- **💬 i18n:** Internationalization support for delivering content in multiple languages.
+- **✨ Prettier:** Code formatter to ensure consistent styling across the project.
+- **🚨 ESLint:** Linting tool for enforcing code quality and best practices.
+- **🔵 TypeScript:** Adds static typing to JavaScript, enhancing maintainability and scalability.

+### Backend

+- **🐍 FastAPI:** High-performance Python web framework with easy-to-use async support.
+- **⚙️ SQLAlchemy:** SQL toolkit and ORM for interacting with the database in a Pythonic way.
+- **📜 Alembic:** Database migrations for version control and schema evolution.
+- **⚡ asyncpg:** High-performance asynchronous PostgreSQL driver for Python.

+### Database

+- **🐘 PostgreSQL:** A powerful and open-source relational database system, used as the primary database for production.
+- **📂 SQLite:** A lightweight, file-based database, used in debug mode for local development and testing.

+---